-The Final Criteria Proposal with the relative 3rd background document will contain the decisions which will be taken during the 3rd AHWG meeting.
-The Final Report, containing the information and the conclusions of the whole WP2, and the Final Criteria Proposal, including the revision of the criteria for the Copying and Graphic Paper product group, will be the main outcome of this task.
-The Final Draft Criteria Proposal will be then presented to the EUEB of December 2009.
-After the approval of the criteria proposal by the EUEB the Eco-label User's manual for the applicant will be prepared.
+The 3rd Criteria Proposal with the relative 3rd background document will contain the decisions which will be taken during the 3rd AHWG meeting and will be discussed at the December EUEB.
+The Final Report, containing outcomes of the EUEB and the conclusions of the whole WP2, and the Final Criteria Proposal, including the revision of the criteria for the Copying and Graphic Paper product group, will be the main outcome of this task and will be distributed late December.
+The

+Final Draft Criteria Proposal will be then presented to the EUEB of March 2010 and hopefully voted at the March 2010 Regulatory Committee.
+After the approval of the criteria proposal the Eco-label User's manual for the applicant will be prepared.